reshmabidikar/slate/source/includes/_aviate-health-apis.md

 ### Retrieve Diagnostic Report

 This endpoint generates a diagnostic report.
-This is a replacement for the [kpm diagnostic tool](https://docs.killbill.io/latest/how-to-use-kpm-diagnostic).
+The report includes logs, tenant config, Kill Bill & system config, and account data, similar to the [kpm diagnostic tool](https://docs.killbill.io/latest/how-to-use-kpm-diagnostic), either as JSON or as a ZIP file.

 A few pointers:

 * if the `-H "Accept: application/zip" header is specified`, creates a zip file
 * At least one query parameter needs to be specified, otherwise an empty response is returned.
-* Log information is returned only when the `-H "Accept: application/zip"` header is specified
+* HealthData and logs are returned only when the `-H "Accept: application/zip"` header is specified
 * Logs from only a single node will be included

 **HTTP Request**